S/Ldr Robert Neville DAGNALL 121532 RAFVR: KIA 13 January 1945

 Sue holds up Bob Dagnall’s wings and 1939—1943 Star ribbon, returned to her for safekeeping by Marguerite.

-And so it comes to pass that, thanks to the kindness and kinship of two families, some of the story of Bob Dagnall may take its place in the history of 211 Squadron RAF.
+And so it came to pass that, thanks to the kindness and kinship of two families, something of Bob Dagnall’s life can be recounted in this history of 211 Squadron RAF.
+Particular thanks are due to the late Robin McCubbin, who died suddenly in Ontario on 12 July 2016 at the age of 57.

-21 Squadron Operations Record Book TNA AIR/27 via Pelham Temple
+21 Squadron Operations Record Book TNA AIR/27/263 via P Temple

 211 Squadron Operations Record Book TNA AIR 27/1303